-The Acts of the Apostles Page 25 ACTS 313, Acts 19:15-28 a Grace Notes study should pray or prophesy 77 in the congregation with a veil over his head, he would bring shame upon his head [by wearing] the token of subjection].
+I Praise you brethren, that 74 "you are always mindful of my teaching, and keep unchanged the rules which I delivered to you."
+But I would have you know that Christ is the head of every man, and the man is the head of the woman, as God is the head of Christ.
+If a man should pray or prophesy in the congregation with a veil over his head, he would bring shame upon his head [by wearing the token of subjection].
 But if a woman prays or prophesies with her head unveiled, she brings shame upon her head, as much as she that is shaven.
-I say, if she cast off her veil, let her shave her head at once; but if it is shameful for a woman to be shorn or shaven. let her keep a veil upon her head.
+I say, if she cast off her veil, let her shave her head at once: but if it is shameful for a woman to be shorn or shaven, let her keep a veil upon her head.
 For a man ought not to veil his head, since he is the likeness of God, and the manifestation of God's glory.
 But the woman's part is to manifest her husband's glory.
 For the man was not made from the woman, but the woman from the man.
 Nor was the man created for the sake of the woman, but the woman for the sake of the man.
 Therefore, the woman ought to wear a sign of subjection upon her head, because of the angels.
 Nevertheless, in their fellowship with the Lord, man and woman may not be separated the one from the other.
-78 For as woman was made from man, so is man also borne by woman; and all things spring from God.
+76 For as woman was made from man, so is man also borne by woman; and all things spring from God.
 Judge of this matter by your own feeling.
 Is it seemly for a woman to offer prayers to God unveiled?
 Or does not even nature itself teach you that long hair is a disgrace to a man, but a glory to a woman? for her hair has been given her for a veil.
-But if anyone thinks to be contentious in defense of such a custom, let him know that it is disallowed by me, 79 and by all the Churches of God.
+But if anyone thinks to be contentious in defense of such a custom, let him know that it is disallowed by me, 77 and by all the Churches of God.

 [I said that I Praised you, for keeping the rules which were delivered to you; but while I give you this commandment I praise you not; your solemn assemblies are for evil rather than for good.
-For first, I hear that there are divisions among you, when your congregation assembles; and this I partly believe.
+For first, I hear that there are divisions among you, when your congregation assembles: and this I partly believe.
 For there must needs be not divisions only, but also adverse sects among you, that so the good may be tested and made known.
-Moreover, when you assemble yourselves together, it is not to eat the Lord's Supper; for each begins to eat [what he has brought for] his own supper, before anything has been given to others; and while some are hungry, others are drunken.
-80 Have you then no houses to eat and drink in? or do you come to show contempt for the congregation of God's people, and to shame the poor?
-81 What can I say to you?
+Moreover, when you assemble vourselves together, it is not to eat the Lord's Supper; for each begins to eat [what he has brought for] his own supper, before anything has been given to others; and while some are hungry, others are drunken.
+78 Have you then no houses to eat and drink in? or do you come to show contempt for the congregation of God's people, and to shame the poor?
+79 What can I say to you?
 Shall I praise you in this?
-I praise vou not.
-For I myself received from the Lord that which I delivered to you, that the Lord Jesus, in the night when He was betrayed, took bread, and when He had given thanks, He brake it, and said, "Take, eat; this is my body, which is broken for yon: this do in remembrance of me."
-In the same manner also, He took the cup after supper, saying,
+I praise you not.
+For I myself received from the Lord that which I between the sexes is one which only belongs to this life.